evinaeva/polyglot-watchdog/docs/PRODUCT_TRUTHSET.md

 - “No meaningful pipeline implementation exists.”
 - “All data returned by the API is mock/static.”
 - “This repo is only a front-end scaffold.”
+- “A multi-page operator workflow is automatically evidence of broken integration.”
 - “The product is production-ready.”

 ## v1.0 source-of-truth scope